Why Our Showroom?

 A Unique Environment

-We believe that having top quality materials available to be viewed in full slabs is necessary but not sufficient.
+We believe that having top quality materials available to be viewed in full slabs is necessary but that alone is not sufficient.
 Slab selection should be a pleasant, pressure-free experience in a comfortable setting.
 This is precisely what we have gone to great lengths to provide in our showroom.
 Our slabs are stored indoors neatly organized by color and labeled.
 Each slab is individually lit by halogen lamps that replicate the warm look of a kitchen environment.

 A very important point when selecting a supplier of granite countertops is the quality of the material.
 For instance, just because two companies sell “Madura Gold” granite does not mean that they are selling the same quality product.
 All granite quarries around the world produce first choice (or "A" grade) material and second choice, commercial (or "B" grade) material.
 Needless to say "A" grade material is more expensive and in higher demand than "B" grade.